maksguzik/Tic-tac-toe-react-app/README.md

-So as you see it's simple react app and my second time with react js.
+So as you see it's simple react app and it is my second time with react js.